 “So, Jewel,” Al’s voice breaks me out of my momentary concentration.

 “So, Al… you want to tell me what that look was all about earlier?”
 I ask him.
 He scratches his head.

 “Yeah, that.
 Look, I really like working for Christian.
-If I ignore some of those little bitch-acting bucketheads in his legal department, I have a really great time there and I make money hand over fist… but if he’s hurting you, I will quickly beat his gorgeous rich ass!”
+If I ignore some of those little bitch-acting bucketheads in his legal department, I have a really great time there and I make money hand over fist… but if he’s hurting you, I’ll quickly beat his rich, gorgeous ass!”
 He’s quite serious.

 Hurting me?
 What the fuck…?

 “Allen, what are you talking about?”
 I ask in horror.
 He pulls me a little further away from the girls.

 “I saw you in the kitchen!
 He had his hand around your neck!” he accuses.
 Oooooh.
 Well.
 How do I explain this?

 “Hmm, that, yeah,” I put my hand on my forehead and my other hand on my hip.
 “Al… do you know anything about collars?”
 He frowns at me.

 “Collars?
 You mean like for dogs?” he asks confused.